twidi/streamdeckfs/README.md

 All [configuration options defined above for key events](#the-events-configuration-options) that are available for `start` and `end` events are also available for page events, except for `page` and `brightness`.

-### Option "overlay"

-The `overlay` flag allows opening wanted page as an overlay over the current one.
-The keys defined on the new page will be displayed, and for the others, the keys from the current page will be displayed with a black overlay and all events deactivated.
-It's like a "modal" on a website.

-It must be defined like this:

-- `overlay` or `overlay=true` to have the page displayed as an overlay
-- `overlay=false` to have the new page hiding the current one, including non defined keys that will then be black

-Examples:

-- `PAGE_50;overlay` or `PAGE=50;overlay=true` will make the page number 50 open as an overlay
-- `PAGE_50;overlay=false` or `PAGE_50` will make the page number 50 open without any key of the current page being visible

 ## Configuring deck events

 Like pages, decks can have `start` and `end` events, defined by `ON_START` and `ON_END` files placed in the deck directory.